 The Wellington Cable Car in New Zealand

 Called a cable car, this red train is an on-the-ground funicular rather than a gondola.
-Take it up to the Kelborn Lookout over the harbor and the botanical garden, the planetarium at the Carter Observatory or beyond via free shuttle to the Zealandia wildlife sanctuary.
+Take it up to the Kelborn Lookout over the harbour and the botanical garden, the planetarium at the Carter Observatory or beyond via free shuttle to the Zealandia wildlife sanctuary.

 Docks near the Te Papa museum in Wellington, New Zealand

 Te Papa is New Zealand's national museum, with free admission.
-Its full name means "container of treasures" in Maori, and the museum has six floors of cultural and historical treasures with several interactive exhibits.
+Its full name means 'container of treasures' in Maori and the museum has six floors of cultural and historical treasures with several interactive exhibits.

 New Zealand's parliament buildings are nicknamed the Beehive, since the main building, Bowen House, looks like a skep beehive.
 Go inside for a free guided tour to see how New Zealand's government works with your cruise to Wellington.
 Does the building look familiar?
 It's on New Zealand's $20 bills.